 - Pay attention to data breach announcements.
 The Target breach that exposed 110 million consumers was reported to be perpetrated by an email malware attack[v].
 Breach announcements will often be accompanied with specific information about what data was exposed.
 Consumers are often able to identify brands with which they do business.
 Another free resource is Pwnedlist.com.
 This website allows consumers to sign up for free monitoring of a maximum of 3 personal email accounts.
 The service notifies you if they find your email address in a data breach containing credentials.

 The moral of this story is pretty clear— don’t take the security of your email address for granted.
 Treat your email address more like your cell phone number than your zodiac sign.
 Only people I know and trust get my real cell number (and yes, I have alternate “fake” ones that route to my real one too, thanks to Google Voice).
 As we’ve become accustomed to letting our email addresses wander about, unsupervised like a drunken bachelor in Vegas, we’ve put ourselves more at risk.
 Remember, this is the 21st century and what goes in Vegas doesn’t necessarily stay there anymore.
-Stay tuned for the next part of this series, PPI at Risk Part 2
+Check out the next part of this series, PPI at Risk Part 2

 Karin Tansey is the Senior Direct of Product Management at myFICO and an online security expert.